cometchat/chat-sdk-android/README.md

 # CometChat Android Chat SDK

-CometChat enables you to add voice, video & text chat fo`r your website & app.
+CometChat enables you to add voice, video & text chat for your website & app.
 This guide demonstrates how to add chat to an Android application using CometChat.